jadrouil/tuna-lang/README.md

 1. You need to first install [docker](https://docs.docker.com/get-docker/) to run tuna locally.

-2. `$ npm i tuna-lang`
+2. `npm i tuna-lang`
    - If you don't have node installed, instructions are [here](https://nodejs.org/en/).

-3. Pull containers: `$ tuna init`.
+3. Pull containers: `tuna init`.
 When you run tuna, we use the containers pulled here.

 ## Learning
-- You can run any of the "main.tuna" file using the command `$tuna run` in the same directory.
+- You can run any of the "main.tuna" file using the command `tuna run` in the same directory.
 Example projects can be found [demos](tuna/demos).
 - Questions can be asked in the [github discussions](https://github.com/Conder-Systems/tuna-lang/discussions).
 - Complete documentation on the syntax, capabilities, and road map can be found [here](./DOCUMENTATION.md).